superafroman/connect-security/README.md

 # connect-security

-  Authorisation and authentication middleware for [Connect](http://github.com/senchalabs/connect).
+  Authentication and authorisation middleware for [Connect](http://github.com/senchalabs/connect).

+  connect-security is loosely based on [Spring Security](http://static.springsource.org/spring-security/site/) for Java.
+Authentication is handled through the use of authentication filters which you can chain, allowing you to incorporate multiple different means of authentication into your application.
+Authorisation, or access control, is handled through the use or user roles so you can lock down functions or URLs to be accessible only to users with certain roles.

 ## Features

   * Form authentication
   * Remember me authentication
-  * Role based authorisation
+  * Role based authorisation (access control)
   * Secure functions
   * Custom authentication filters
   * Chain-able authentication filters